Steve Owen (EastEnders): Reception

 Kemp's portrayal of Steve saw him nominated for several awards, many of which he won.
 He won in the "Most Popular Actor" category at the 2000 National Television Awards and was nominated again the next year.
 He won "Best Actor" at the Inside Soap Awards in 2001 and "Best Soap Actor" at the TV Quick Awards three years running, from 2000 to 2002.
 At The British Soap Awards, he was nominated for "Best Actor" and the character for "Villain of the Year" in 1999, winning the latter in 2000.
 He went on to win "Best Actor" at the 2001 and 2002 ceremonies.
 Additionally, Steve's car crash was nominated for "Spectacular Scene of the Year" and "Best Exit" in 2002.

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Steve 57th on their ranked list of the best EastEnders characters of all time, calling his exit "spectacular".